-Embraced by many in the indie publishing community, co-authoring helps you share the workload and speed up the writing process.
+Embraced by many in the indie publishing community, co-authoring helps you share the workload and speed up the writing and creative process.
 And those aren’t the only benefits: co-authoring allows you to quickly expand your back catalog, combine marketing efforts, and cross-promo with your team.

 But how exactly do you write a book with another author?
 In this article, we’ll explore how to co-author a book while streamlining your workflow.

 How to Co-Author a Book: Top 5 Tips

 With a successful partnership, co-authoring can feel like a match made in heaven, but sometimes it can really go wrong.
 Most of the mistakes come from an unequal share of the workload and/or unclear responsibilities and of course, the dreaded lack of communication.

 Below, I’m sharing the top 5 tips on how to co-write together, so you can end up with a successful collaboration like the ones included in this excellent roundup by Book Riot.